shranith/shranith.github.io/_posts/2018-10-31-text_classification_20ng.md

 ## Generating predictions on new data
 Now for the most fun part!
 Let's generate predictions on random descriptions our model hasn't seen before.
-We'll define an array of 3 new description strings (the comments indicate the correct genres) and create a `predict_input_fn`.
+We'll define an array of 3 new description strings (the comments indicate the correct classes) and create a `predict_input_fn`.
 Then we'll display the top 2 categories along with their confidence percentages for each of the 3 descriptions